Bort-Millipede/PS2Linux_BrainDump/Tips and Tricks/README.md

 It is highly recommended that the mouse wheel be enabled for X Windows.
 Accomplishing this is outlined [HERE](http://ps2linux.no-ip.info/playstation2-linux.com/download/mozilla-ps2/ps2mousewheel.html).

-The command for starting X Windows displayed over an NTSC connection is: ```startx -- -screen 0 NTSC```
+The command for starting X Windows anddisplayed over an NTSC connection is: ```startx -- -screen 0 NTSC```

 The screen resolution used by the X Server seems to only be customizable (via edits made to the ```/etc/X11/XGSConfig``` file, under the "Screen" section) for VGA output.
 The screen resolution used for NTSC and PAL outputs appears to be hardcoded and is very low.